OleHalvor/ChatFilterAddon/README.md

 ### How to use

-1. Install this addon like you would any other
+1. put the 'cfa' folder into you interface/addons/ folder
+2. activate it in the addon menu before loggin into your character
-2. Create a new chat window named "LFM".
+3. Create a new chat window named "LFM".
 The name of the chat window is important and needs to be EXACTLY "LFM", as the addon always looks for a window named LFM.
-3. Join "world, LookingForMore" etc in a chat window (can be hidden)
-4. Enjoy a cleaner channel without spam for dungeons you can't join :)
+4. Join "world, LookingForMore" etc in a chat window (can be hidden) Enjoy a cleaner channel without spam for dungeons you can't join :)